This document looks at the common limitations of monolithic applications and describes a gradual yet structured process for modernizing them.

 Cloud Run for Anthos is the more flexible version of Cloud Run for those customers who want the simplicity of Knative and Cloud Run with the operational flexibility of Kubernetes.
-For example, Cloud Run on Anthos lets you add GPUs to underlying instances running your containers, or lets you access other VMs or GKE clusters in the same VPC.
+For example, Cloud Run on GKE Enterprise lets you add GPUs to underlying instances running your containers, or lets you access other VMs or GKE clusters in the same VPC.

 Cloud Run integrates with other services such as Pub/Sub, Cloud Scheduler, Cloud Tasks, and backends such as Cloud SQL.
 It can be used for both autoscaled web frontends or internal microservices triggered by events.

 Modernization of operations

 Modernizing is not only about your application code.
 It applies to the whole lifecycle of your application—how it is built, tested, deployed, and monitored.
 Therefore, when you think about modernization, you need to consider operations.